asardaes/dtwclust/cran-comments.md

 ## Update to version 4.0.0
-* Refactor for optimizations and bug fixes
+Several optimizations and bug fixes.
+Some of the new functionality requires new dependencies, and some previous dependencies were dropped.

 ## Test environments
 * Local GNU/Linux, R 3.4.0